ichiro-its/shisen-rvue/README.md

 **Shisen RVue** is a vue based monitoring GUI for **Shisen** ROS 2 package.

+# Usage

-# Project setup
+## Project setup

 Use the following command to initialize the project:
 ```
 $ yarn install
 ```

-# Compiles and hot-reloads for development
+## Compiles and hot-reloads for development

 Use the following command to debug project for development:
 ```
-$ yarn web-serve
-# or
-$ yarn desktop-serve
+$ yarn serve
 ```

-# Build for production
+## Build for production

-use the following command to build project for production:
+Use the following command to build project for production:
 ```
-$ yarn web-build
-# or
-$ yarn desktop-build
+$ yarn build
 ```

+# Changelog

+Click [here](./CHANGELOG.md) for more information about the changelog.